AI21 Labs models

 You should receive a JSON response similar to the following.

-The following sample makes a non-streaming call to a AI21 Labs model.
+The following sample shows how to send a non-streaming request to a AI21 Labs model.

 REST